mdhafizalasad/react-core-concept/README.md

 ## It will be shown on github

-Welcome to my REACT CORE CONCEPT project and this readme.md will help how to open this projet............which is done in this project by using live link, this project is done by Asad
+Welcome to my REACT CORE CONCEPT project and this readme.md will help how to open this projet or what is done in this project by using live link, this project is done by Asad

 Currently, two official plugins are available: